mananahmed/chapatimystery/_posts/2019-12-31-Australianama-RT.md

 ...

 ### Always Already Stories ###
 [Crystal McKinnon is a Yamatji woman who lives and works on Kulin country.
 She is an historian and critical Indigenous studies scholar, who is currently working at RMIT as a Vice Chancellor’s Indigenous Research Fellow.
-Her work has looked at concepts of Indigenous sovereignty, and Indigenous social movements, resistance and protest.]
+Her work has looked at concepts of Indigenous sovereignty, and Indigenous social movements, resistance and protest.] [⤴ TOC](#table-of-content)

 ![alt text]({{site.baseurl}}/img/uploads/2019/SK_CK.jpeg)